qqqq-collab/enterprise-resources/aws_elastic_kubernetes_service/README.md

 ## Destroying

-If you want to remove your Codecov enterprise stack, a `destroy.sh` script is provided.  *This will remove all of your enterprise configuration and uploaded coverage reports.*  All resources created with terraform will be removed, so use with caution
+If you want to remove your Codecov Enterprise stack, execute `terraform destroy`.  *This will remove all of your enterprise configuration and uploaded coverage reports.*  All resources created with terraform will be removed, so please use with caution.

-## Best practices for Terraform and Codecov]
+## Best practices for Terraform and Codecov

 This is intended to be an example terraform stack.
 As such, it ignores some terraform best practices such as remote state storage and locking.
 For more